Dorothea Lieven: Recall to Russia

 In 1834, during a period of bad diplomatic relations between Russia and Great Britain, Tsar Nicholas I recalled Prince Lieven to become governor to the Tsarevitch.
 Despite her residence in London, the princess had already been appointed senior lady-in-waiting to Alexandra Feodorovna as of 1829.

 After more than 20 years in England, the princess was horrified at the prospect of leaving her comfortable life and all her friends there; she had no wish to return to Russia, a country where she was no longer happy and whose harsh climate she now found difficult to endure.
 She never forgave her former friend Lord Palmerston, whose intransigence over what should have been a minor diplomatic row concerning the choice of the new British Ambassador to Russia, was largely responsible for the tsar's decision to recall her husband.
 Soon after the Lievens returned to Russia, their two youngest sons suddenly died.
 This tragedy and her declining health caused the princess to leave her native land and settle in Paris against the wishes of her husband and the tsar.
 She never saw her husband again, but she was genuinely grieved when he died in January 1839.

 Paris and Guizot

-In a city where salons served a unique social and political purpose, Princess Lieven's salon, known as "the listening/observation post of Europe", empowered her to be an independent stateswoman.
-In 1837 she and François Guizot entered into a close personal partnership that lasted until the princess's death and included exchanging over 5000 letters; he has been called the greatest, and perhaps only true, love of her life.
+In a city where salons played an important social and political role, Princess Lieven hosted a salon that became known as "the listening/observation post of Europe".
+In 1837 she and François Guizot entered into a close personal partnership that lasted until the princess's death and included exchanging over 5000 letters.
+He was described by Hyde as "The greatest, and perhaps only true, love of her life."

 During the Crimean War (1854–1856), Princess Lieven acted as an informal and trusted conduit between the belligerents.
 Much to her annoyance, all Russians were ordered to leave France at the outbreak of war, and she settled for a time in Brussels, which she detested.
 Eventually, she found life there so tedious that she returned to Paris without permission, and the Russian government sensibly let the matter lie.